aotuai/brainframe-qt/README.rst

 Distribution
 ======================

-If you would like to (re)distribute the client, or the client source code, refer to :code:`DISTRIBUTION.rst` in the project root.
+This repository is targeted for end-users of the BrainFrame Client.
+If you would like to (re)distribute the client, refer to :code:`DISTRIBUTION.rst` in the project root.